fleetdm/fleet/articles/fleetctl.md

 ### Upgrading fleetctl

-The easiest way to update fleetctl is by running the installation command again.
+The easiest way to update fleetctl is by rerunning the installation command.

 ```sh
 npm install -g fleetctl@latest